 Come visit us in beautiful Dallas, Texas, with access to nearby Fort Worth.

-The Funeral Service Degree Program and Dallas Institute of Funeral Service are accredited by the American Board of Funeral Service Education (ABFSE), 992 Mantua Pike, Suite 108, Woodbury Heights, NJ 08097.
-(816) 233-3747.
+Dallas Institute of Funeral Service (DIFS) and the Funeral Service associate degree program offered by DIFS are accredited by the American Board of Funeral Service Education (ABFSE), 992 Mantua Pike, Suite 108, Woodbury Heights, NJ 08097 (816) 233-3747.
 Web: www.abfse.org

 The ABFSE is an agency recognized by the United States Department of Education.